beginning Fall 2026: Cedar Cohort

 Understand how secure attachment forms the basis for emotional resilience, healthy relationships, and deeper spiritual practice.

-• Opening Up (somatic and subtle energetic awakening), and
+• Expanding (somatic and subtle energetic awakening), and

-• Showing Up (embodied presence and service in the world).
+• Relating (embodied presence and service in the world).

 These maps provide multidimensional guidance for whole-person transformation and spiritual evolution.